 New cards must be introduced every 7 days, from the leek moth emergence to the appearance of the garlic flower.
 In general, 4 to 6 introductions are required to protect your crop against the 1st and the 2nd generation of the leek moth.

 4Keep cards in the field

-Depending of the temperature, trichogramma wasps will emerge from their cards after 2 to 7 days.
-By cooler temperature, the emergence of trichogramma can be done over a longer period of time.
+Depending on the temperature, trichogramma wasps will emerge from their cards after 2 to 7 days.
+By cooler temperatures, the emergence of trichogramma can be done over a longer period of time.

-To prevent removal of trichogramma wasps not emerged, keep each card in the field for a minimum of 3 consecutive weeks.
+To prevent removal of non emerged trichogramma wasps, keep each card in the field for a minimum of 3 consecutive weeks.